 Is Garden Of Life Owned By Nestle?

 As of December 2017, Garden of Life has been part of the Nestle family.
 Its parent company, Atrium Innovations, sold to the Swiss conglomerate for $2.3 billion.
 Garden of Life joins a plethora of popular brand names, including the baby food Gerber, the chocolate icons Kit Kat and Toll House, and even distinguished pet food products like Fancy Feast and Purina.

 Should You Buy Garden Of Life?

 As a vegan though, I find it quite difficult to support the brand that makes it.
-I understand that it’s all business, but personally, I’d rather back up a brand that’s fully plant-based.
+I understand that it’s all business, but personally, I’d rather back up a brand that makes non-GMO, fully plant-based protein.

 With that, a vegan protein powder I recommend is Organic Vegan Protein from Transparent Labs.